superxcgm/terminal_game_center/README.md

 # terminal_game_center
-Some typical game implement in a terminal.
+Some typical game implement in a terminal with C.
 ## snake
 ### Preview
 ![snake](img/snake.jpg)